Piping Trades

 - Install piping and equipment in residential, commercial, institutional and industrial buildings and sites.

-- Perform trade-related maintenance and repair.
+- Perform scheduled, unscheduled and emergency maintenance and repair.

 - Measure, cut, bend and thread pipes using hand and power tools or machines.